touchgfx/touchgfx-open-repository/README.md

  3. *README.md* containing, in markdown:
    - Purpose of the widget
    - Version(s) of TouchGFX you've tested your code on
-   - Functional description of the widget and it's configuration
+   - Functional description of the widget and it's configuration.
+Code can be verbatim formatted in .md by indenting with 4 spaces.

 On the TouchGFX website you can request a full evaluation version of the framework as well as order commercial licenses.